leandrobhbr/coniugazione/README.md

 ## Donations

-If my app has helped you in any way and you want to buy me a coffee, you can use my PICPAY QRCode below.
+If my app has helped you in any way and you want to buy me a coffee, you can use my PICPAY below.
 Any value is welcome and encourages me to continue creating content for the community.

 To make a donation with paypal.
 Send an email to <a href="mailto:leandrobhbr@gmail.com">leandrobhbr@gmail.com</a>

 ### 🇧🇷 **BR**

- Caso o app tenha lhe ajudado de alguma forma e você queira me pagar um café, pode utilizar meu QRCode do PICPAY abaixo.
+ Caso o app tenha lhe ajudado de alguma forma e você queira me pagar um café, pode utilizar meu PICPAY abaixo.
 Qualquer valor é bem vindo e me estimula a continuar criando conteúdos para a comunidade.

 https://picpay.me/leandro.cunha.campos